 Tip 3: A video interview is still an interview

 Always research the company and prepare at least one question for them at the end.
-Understand what the role is and how you can harness your past experience to showcase yourself as a good fit.
-Think about your values, their values, and then look for alignment
+Understand what the role is and how you can harness your past experience to showcase yourself as a good fit for the new job.
+Think about your values, their values, and then look for alignment. i

-Excellent interview technique, whether on Zoom or not, requires you to know your stuff.
+Excellent interview technique, whether virtual or in person, requires you to know your stuff.
 They won’t just believe you - you need to have evidence, stories, statistics and examples to back up your points.
 Have clear structured examples ready in your head with positive outcomes.
 Try to remember the STAR method to help you: Situation, Task, Action, Result.
 This will give you a structure to answer those difficult interview questions.

-The great thing about Zoom interviews is that you can have some notes in your eye line next to your computer, out of sight of the interviewer.
-Use these notes to keep you on track and stay on your A game.
+The great thing about Zoom interviews is that you can have some notes in your eye line next to or above your computer (we don't recommend having them typed out on your screen), out of sight of the interviewer.
+Use these notes to keep you on track and stay on your A game, but don't rely on them.

 Tip 4: First impressions count!